AnonOnTheWeb/waScannerTools/README.md

 # WA Scanner Tools
 All scripts are written in Python 3.6.9, but **should** run on legacy versions too, with the correct pip packages.

+## Released scripts
+### EmergencyWA_Feed
+Small Python script that will check the EmergencyWA incident feed every 30 seconds.
+Provides the incident creation time and GPS coordinates for the incident.
+Requires the `feedparser, datetime` pip packages.

 ## TODO
 - ~~EmergencyWA incident feedreader (https://www.emergency.wa.gov.au/data/incident_FCAD.rss)~~